i-am-a-penguin/photon-reconstruction-muon-collider/README.md

 - [matplotlib](https://matplotlib.org/) (plotting)
 - [scipy](https://scipy.org/) (for Gaussian fits in resolution scripts)

-You can install them with:
+To install the dependencies, run:
 ```
-pip install uproot awkward numpy matplotlib scipy
+pip install -r requirements.txt
 ```
  Modify file paths (marked by `# MODIFY`) to the MAIA photon gun sample ROOT files you are working with in the Python scripts.